Introduction

 Now work through the following multiple-choice questions to reinforce what you have learned.

-Now that you have an idea of who early hunters and gatherers were, let’s take a look at some of the technological developments that originated during this time.
+Now that you have an idea of who early hunters and gatherers were, let’s investigate some of the technological developments that originated during this time.

 Technological developments